 An obvious challenge when incorporating parts from other vehicle models is getting the right fit, as seen below.
 The Escalade console was too tall for the Suburban and would obstruct the heating controls.
 Rob removed the top of the console and decided to 3D print a custom, flat piece to form the new top of the console.

-A team of Javelin specialists worked with Rob to create a custom solution.
+Ali Shahab, a student application engineer at Javelin formed a team of specialists who worked with Rob to create a custom solution.
 They share their story below, step by step.

 3D scanning custom automotive parts for reverse engineering